-These vegan tater tot nachos are packed with Mexican flavors and crispy, crunchy, creamy textures.
-Perfect for parties, potlucks, and brunches.
+These vegan tater tot nachos are packed with Mexican flavors and crispy, creamy textures.
+An indulgent party snack everyone will love.

-December is the season of togetherness here on TNB – i.e. dedicated to dishes designed for sharing.
-And I don’t know what says “Come over!” more than tater tot nachos.
-Yes, you read that right.
+December recipes here on TNB are typically dedicated to gatherings, and I don’t know what says “Come over!” more than tater tot nachos.

-If you’ve been following me for a while, you may be scratching your head right now because this is the least on-brand recipe I’ve ever created – and I’m fully aware of that!
-I mean, I haven’t bought a bag of frozen tater tots since freakin’ high school!
+If you’ve been following me for a while, you may be scratching your head because this is probably the least on-brand recipe I’ve ever created.
+I mean, I haven’t bought a bag of frozen tater tots since freakin’ high school.
 But something about the merriment of this season made me think, “You know what, Alex?
 Live a little!”
 (Sometimes I have to talk to myself in the third person to be effective.)

-I was craving a big pile of crispy, potato-y, creamy goodness and decided to create the best damn vegan tater tot nachos I could, so now here they are and I invite you to join me in their indulgence.
+I was craving a big pile of crispy, potato-y, creamy goodness and decided to create the best damn vegan tater tot nachos I could, so here they are, and I invite you to join me in their indulgence.

-I didn’t stray too, too far though, because I did add black beans, guacamole, lettuce, tomatoes, and lots of fresh herbs here.
+I didn’t stray too, too far from my ethos though, because I did add black beans, guacamole, lettuce, tomatoes, and lots of fresh herbs here.
 So basically, these tater tot nachos are a salad.
-Here’s how it’s done…

 What’s In These Vegan Tater Tot Nachos

-As the name suggests, this nacho “salad” starts with a base of plain ol’ tater tots.
-These get piled high with lots of toppings: lettuce, tomatoes, red onion, scallions, cilantro, guacamole, and spicy mayo.
+As the name suggests, this nacho “salad” starts with a base of plain ol’ store-bought tater tots.
+These get piled high with: lettuce, tomatoes, red onion, scallions, cilantro, guacamole, and spicy mayo.
 What you end up with is a giant tray of crispy taters layered with creamy and crunchy textures, and spicy, verdant flavors.
-It’s an ideal party food, but works equally great alongside eggs/tofu scramble for brunch, or even just for dinner.
+It’s an ideal party food, but works equally great alongside eggs/tofu scramble for brunch or even dinner.

 - Frozen Tater Tots: As always, avoid excessive chemicals and preservatives, and look for the “cleanest” brand you can find (like this one from Whole Foods).
 The only ingredients should be potatoes, oil, salt, and some sort of starch.